skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

  - hola
  - hey
  - hi
+ - hello bot
+ - greetings
+ - hello chatbot

 ## intent:covid-19 myths

   - myths
   - myths and facts??
   - Tell me some myths about coronavirus
   - Reveal some interesting facts about corona virus
   - List some common misconception about COVID-19
   - Unknown facts about the widely spread disease
   - COVID facts
   - Surprise me with some facts
   - Show some facts about coronavirus
   - interesting covid-19 myths
   - myths and facts about corona
   - corona myths
   - covid-19 myths
   - covid-19 virus myths
   - corona virus myths
   - myths about corona
   - myths about covid-19
+  - bust some myths about covid-19
+  - Awesome facts
+  - Hey,can you tell some facts about the virus

 ## intent:covid-19 reinfection